odeum/odeum-code/README.md

 but a mission to do something amazing.
 Something new, something exiting, and through that mission give something back to a development community we have been a part of since 1995.

-The idea of ODEUM CodeJS originated from the need of a new UI and UX framework for ODEUM Apps.
+The idea of ODEUM Code originated from the need of a new UI and UX framework for ODEUM Apps.
 This idea evolved slowly into, not just wanting to produce something that we would be able to use ourselves, but something that others would be able to use and contribute to.

 So the idea of open sourcing our work began to evolve.
 And the ideas just kept flowing in.